Narayanan1012/narayanan/README.md

 # My Personal Portfolio

-This is the code for my personal portfolio website.
+This is the code for my personal portfolio website, which you can view live at [https://narayanan1012.github.io/narayanan/](https://narayanan1012.github.io/narayanan/).
 It's a simple, sleek design built with HTML, CSS, and a touch of JavaScript for dynamic effects.
 I wanted to create something clean and minimal to showcase my skills and projects.

 ## Features